 The KDNP failed to reach the five-percent ballot-threshold required for representation in the National Assembly in both the 1998 and 2002 general elections.

-The party has gained representation in the last three parliamentary cycles in electoral alliance with Fidesz, forming independent National Assembly caucuses composed of 23 representatives in the 2006–2010 parliamentary cycle, 34 representatives in the 2010–2014 parliamentary cycle and 16 representatives in the 2014–2018 parliamentary cycle.
+The party has gained representation in the last four parliamentary cycles in electoral alliance with Fidesz, forming independent National Assembly caucuses composed of 23 representatives in the 2006–2010 parliamentary cycle, 34 representatives in the 2010–2014 parliamentary cycle and 16 representatives in both the 2014–2018 and 2018–2022 parliamentary cycles.